-During the event itself, youth delegates will represent their country and attend the two-week inclusive online event.
-There will be a special effort to ensure that students from the Global South, and marginalised voices, are represented and heard.
+During the event itself, youth delegates represented their country and attended the two-week inclusive online event.
+There was a special effort to ensure that students from the Global South, and marginalised voices, are represented and heard.

-At Mock COP26 we will set the stage for leaders when they attend COP26 in November 2021.
-The conference will culminate in a global statement and vision by the youth of the world which would serve to raise ambition for COP26.
-Following Mock COP, our delegates will be supported by project staff to engage their own political delegates in the outcomes of Mock COP over the year to COP26.
+At Mock COP26 we set the stage for leaders when they attend COP26 in November 2021.
+The conference culminated in a global statement and vision by the youth of the world which will serve to raise ambition for COP26.
+Following Mock COP26 itself, our delegates will be supported by project staff to engage their own political delegates in the outcomes of Mock COP over the year to COP26.

 See our website here and full concept note here (in multiple languages).